 A milk band helps you record single feeding sessions to the nearest 5-minute increment and allow you to record multiple feeding sessions over a full day period and what time you last nursed your baby and on which side (and without having to switch wrists).

 They come in 10 different colors (5 bold and 5 pastel options) and are made of 100% silicone.

 Individual bands are $6.99 plus shipping but you can pick up a 5-pack of different color bands for $34.95 for free with promo code FAGANS35, just pay the (roughly) $10.95 shipping and handling fees.

 You can buy only one as well and the promo code will take off 100% of that cost too.
 It’s up to you.

 There are many places happy to hand out free breastfeeding samples, things like Lansinoh lanolin ointment, breastmilk storage bags, disposable breast pads, and even things like lactation cookies.

 I did a Noobie Box review sharing everything I received in this free baby box.
 Many of the items were breastfeeding samples – breast pads, milk storage bags, a lactation cookie, and a Mam bottle and pacifier, among other baby supplies.

-Request a free Noobie Box here and you can also get 20% off any other Noobie Boxes (I’ve gone on to earn free Noobie boxes for my child’s entire first year – some are very nice and valuable!).
+Request a free Noobie Box here and you can also get 20% off any other Noobie Boxes with code NOOBIEFAGAN.
+I’ve gone on to earn free Noobie boxes for my child’s entire first year – some are very nice and valuable!